zeekay/workpool/README.md

 [OCC errors](https://docs.convex.dev/error#1)
 from mutations that read and write the same data.

-Additionally, a Workpool stores return values when async work completes.
-And you can use a Workpool's `ctx` method to make sure `runMutation`, `runAction`, and `scheduler` all use the pool.

 Consider this action that calls a mutation to increment a singleton counter.
 By calling the mutation on a workpool with `maxParallelism: 1`, it will never throw an error due to conflicts with parallel mutations.